cbcb00/Easy-Flatpak/README.md

 This is my first every script, created using Bash so expect things to look quite janky :)

-Note: Parts of this script was fetched using ChatGPT

 # Usage

 To run the script, clone into this repo